grantcolley/blazor-auth0/README.md

 # blazor-auth0
-A solution for a Blazor WebAssembly App and a Blazor Server App and securing them with Auth0 as the Identity Provider.
+A solution for a Blazor WebAssembly App and a Blazor Server App and securing them with [Auth0](https://auth0.com/) as the Identity Provider.

+**blazor-auth0** is based on the [blazor-solution-setup](https://github.com/grantcolley/blazor-solution-setup) solution that uses [IdentityServer4](https://identityserver4.readthedocs.io/en/latest/) as its identity provider.
+This project will take a copy of [blazor-solution-setup](https://github.com/grantcolley/blazor-solution-setup) and strip out all references and code relating to [IdentityServer4](https://identityserver4.readthedocs.io/en/latest/) and replace it with [Auth0](https://auth0.com/).

 ###### .NET 6.0, Blazor WebAssembly, Blazor Server, Auth0, ASP.NET Core Web API
 ######